govdata/APyMongo/README.md

 APyMongo uses the [tornado iostream eventloop](github.com/facebook/tornado/blob/master/tornado/iostream.py) to drive asychronous requests.
 A primary use of APyMongo is to serve MongoDB-backed websites in an efficient asynchronous manner via the [tornado web server](www.tornadoweb.org), but it can be used wherever one wants to drive multiple efficient highthrouput read-write connections to a MongoDB instance.

+APyMongo tries to stick as closely as possible to PyMongo, both in terms of codbase and API.

 APyMongo was developed by the [GovData Project](http://web.mit.edu/govdata), which is sponsored by the [Institute for Quantitative Social Science at Harvard](http://iq.harvard.edu).